mrozentsvayg/vyos.att/README.md

 wpa-driver wired
 wpa-conf /config/auth/att/wpa_supplicant.conf
 ```
+- [**NB!**] Direct configuration would persist reboots, but would **not** survive the VyOS upgrade (only VyOS configuration is guaranteed to be saved).
+All the configuration outside of VyOS configuration shell should be saved and reapplied as needed.
+This is also applicable to direct configuration of some files in [IPv6 section](#ipv6-configuration).
 - [Tips] Occasionally, the interfaces in linux could get renumbered because of the MAC changes, eg. eth3 -> eth4 after the reboot.
 I recommend to "stick" the interface in udev, eg. creating the `/etc/udev/rules.d/70-persistent-net.rules` file with following content:
 ```
 SUBSYSTEM=="net", ACTION=="add", DRIVERS=="?*", ATTR{address}=="yy:yy:yy:yy:yy:yy", ATTR{type}=="1", KERNEL=="eth*", NAME="eth3"